If you are still high the next day after taking edibles you may be experiencing spinning, fatigue, headaches, nausea, brain fog, or lethargy.

 They have plenty of safe treatment methods such as an IV drip to help you flush out all the cannabinoids from your body.

 No matter what, if you keep hydrating, eating, and resting your body will return to its normal state.

 A common mistake most beginners make when experiencing a hangover from edibles is they do nothing.

 You do not want to sit idle.
 Instead make sure you eat, drink, and rest as much as you can.

 Here are some common side effects of dosing more edibles than your body can handle.

-If you experience these uncomfortable symptoms for more than a day, make sure to seek professional medical attention.
+If you experience these uncomfortable symptoms for more than a day, then it’s best to seek medical attention.

-In fact, a new study found a very high rate of hospital visits for people that dosed edibles incorrectly, compared to vape and smoking dry herbs.
+A new study found an increased rate of hospital visits for people that dosed edibles incorrectly, compared to vaping and smoking dry herbs.

 Edible hangovers are extremely common due to how hard it is to accurately dose edibles.
-Every person’s body chemistry is very different and how that reacts with the THC edible through your liver determines how strong the edible high is.
+Every person’s body chemistry is very different and how your body’s specific endocannabinoid system works with the THC through your liver determines how strong the edible high will be.